 But despite these bold steps with regard to performance, the brand hasn’t compromised on its staple attribute-safety.
 This is what distinguishes the C70 coupe 1998 from its contemporaries.
 It’s hard not to get impressed with how well this model fares compared to some of the other cars in its price range.

 Volvo C70 Coupe 1998: Feature-wise breakdown

-The Volvo C70 coupe is designed with only a single powertrain option, however, it punches way above its weight.
-The five-cylinder, 2.3 litre, turbocharged engine boasts of in-line transverse, providing 236 horsepower.
+The Volvo C70 coupe is designed with either a 2.3litre or a 2.4 litre powertrain options, however, it punches way above its weight.
+The five-cylinder, 2.3 litre, turbocharged engine boasts of in-line transverse, providing 236 horsepower in its T5 version.
 It takes about 6.9 seconds for the engine to rev up from zero to 60 mph.
 In the C70 coupe, Volvo has offered a powerful turbo-engine, however, the sound is a bit audible at slower speeds.

 The interior of the Volvo C70 coupe is curvier than the typical Volvo cabins.
 However, the C70 is pretty consistent with other Volvo interiors when it comes to the dashboard and centre console, as they are still quite thick.

 Similarly, the controls, fittings and materials are on par with some of the best Volvo interiors.
 The instrument cluster comprises of black numerals on grey-faced gauges.
 It shifts to white from black, on being backlit at night.
 Everything from the trip computer to the radio and vent system controls, are well put together, making it easier to use them.